 A tall, elegantly dressed gentleman was often present and I assumed he was the owner.
 We often chatted and after my third Bergman–“The Magician” (in 1959)–I remarked on how meager his audiences often were.
 "You have to build up an audience for Bergman," he said.

 He often complained that the major distributors were colluding against him.
 Around 1960, in fact, he brought suit and eventually won a settlement and desist order against them.
 I left Knoxville shortly after that and never heard if the decision held or went into appeal.

 The Tower Theatre, on North Broadway, was under the same ownership and was the Pike’s architectural twin.
 Both the Pike Theatre and Tower Theatre were listed in Film Daily Yearbook 1963 as "art theatres."
 The Pike Theatre was renamed Capri Theatre on May 16, 1963, having been taken over by the Simpson Theatres chain.
-On November 23, 1967 the Capri 75 theatre was built and opened adjacent to the Capri Theatre, and it basically operated as a twin theatre operation.
+On November 23, 1967 the Capri 70 Cinerama Theatre was built and opened adjacent to the Capri Theatre, and it basically operated as a twin theatre operation.